-Hollander also mentions that Columbia received its charter from the state legislature (id. at $\P$ 62), and that it received state land in its "early years" (id. at $\P$ 79).
+Plaintiffs also mention that Columbia received its charter from the state legislature in 1787 (id. ¶ 132), and that it received state land in the same year (id. ¶ 135).
 These allegations of centuries-old state aid are likewise insufficient to establish state action because they do not demonstrate state responsibility for the women's studies courses at issue.
 See Tavoloni, 984 F. Supp. at 201-02 (Kaplan, J.) (university hospital not transformed into state actor by state's provision of space, personnel and facilities because there was no "connection between the action complained of and the state support or regulation"); see also Hack, 237 F.3d at 83-84 (despite being "chartered by special legislation," Yale was not a state actor because the "state could not control Yale's policies and operations even if it chose to"); Grafton, 478 F.2d at 1141-42 (Brooklyn Law School not a state actor even though it bought its property at a deep discount from New York City and received money pursuant to N.Y.
 Educ.
 Law § 6401 for each degree conferred); Curto, 248 F. Supp.
 2d at 139-40 (Cornell's College of Veterinary Medicine not a state actor despite its creation through state statute, its receipt of state funds, and its frequent consultation with SUNY Board of Trustees).

-Doubtless aware of the insufficiency of what he can show - that Columbia receives state funding and is subject to some state regulation - Hollander also alleges that various of the state defendants "control what is taught in colleges and universities in the State" (Compl. ¶ 11), and have "established a policy by which Women's Studies programs would advocate and spread Feminism in New York colleges and universities" (id. $\P$ 9).
+Doubtless aware of the insufficiency of what they can show - that Columbia receives state funding and is subject to some state regulation - plaintiffs also allege that the state defendants "control what is taught . . . [at] Columbia University" (Compl. ¶ 41), and have "established objectives . . . by which Women's Studies programs would advocate and spread Feminism in New York colleges and universities" (id. ¶ 38) with the goal of "remaking New York State's education, government, business, and culture in the image of Feminist tenets (id. ¶ 36)."
 This is empty rhetoric.
-The state does not "control" what is taught at Columbia (or any private college or university), as a review of the regulations to which Hollander refers makes clear.
+The state does not "control" what is taught at Columbia (or any private college or university), as a review of the regulations to which plaintiffs refer makes clear.

-Hollander's argument is based on the fact that the Commissioner of the Department of Education, acting on authority delegated from the Board of Regents, establishes regulations governing "the registration of courses of study in colleges, professional, technical and other schools."
+Plaintiffs' argument is based on the fact that the Commissioner of the Department of Education, acting on authority delegated from the Board of Regents, establishes regulations governing "the registration of courses of study in colleges, professional, technical and other schools."
 8 N.Y.
 CRR § 13.1(a).
-Hollander suggests that the authority to "register" courses of study amounts to "control" over what is taught, as if the Commissioner could or did make a content-based review of college curricula, registering those with a political, ideological or other perspective he endorsed and refusing to register those with which he lacked sympathy.
-See Compl. ¶¶ 64-70.
+Plaintiffs suggest that the authority to "register" courses of study amounts to "control" over what is taught, as if the Commissioner could or did make a content-based review of college curricula, registering those with a political, ideological or other perspective he endorsed and refusing to register those with which he lacked sympathy.
+See Compl. ¶ 139-43.
 The registration process is, of course, nothing of the kind.